Tech stocks tumble as UK's FTSE slides

 By Tricia Wright

-LONDON, April 11 Technology stocks tumbled on Friday as Britain's benchmark equity index fell alongside global markets, suffering its biggest weekly loss in a month.
+LONDON, April 11 Technology stocks tumbled on Friday as Britain's benchmark equity index fell alongside global markets, opening it up to its biggest weekly loss in around a month.

-Financial services and investment management group Hargreaves Lansdown was among the top FTSE 100 fallers, off 5.1 percent.
+Financial services and investment management group Hargreaves Lansdown topped the declining stocks on the FTSE 100, off 6.1 percent.
 Traders said the shares fell after Morgan Stanley cut its price target for the stock.

-The investment bank cut the target price to 1,495 pence from 1,670 pence and said in a note that pressure on pricing and weaker net interest income will weigh on Hargreaves Lansdown's earnings over the coming year.
+The investment bank cut the target price to 1,495 pence from 1,670 pence - still above current levels of around 1,243 pence - and said in a note that pressure on pricing and weaker net interest income will weigh on Hargreaves Lansdown's earnings over the coming year.

 Technology companies ARM and Sage were among the worst-performing stocks on the FTSE.
-Their declines came after a 3.1 percent slump overnight on the U.S. technology-dominated Nasdaq index.
+Their declines came after a 3.1 percent slump overnight on the United States' technology-dominated Nasdaq index.

-ARM, whose chip designs feature in most smartphones, fell 4.5 percent in relatively brisk trading.
-Software developer Sage declined 2.1 percent.
+ARM, whose chip designs feature in most smartphones, fell 5 percent to 953.5 pence in relatively brisk trading.
+Software developer Sage declined 2.4 percent.

 "I would leave ARM well alone for now.
 I'd be happy to see it drift down to 930 or 910 pence before phasing back into the stock," said Beaufort Securities sales trader Basil Petrides.